prakash-cr7/Youtube-clone-flutter/README.md

-# youtube_clo for mobile devices only.
+# youtube_clone for mobile devices only.
 ## I made a yooutube clone using flutter in less than 12 hours.

 - for mobile devices only.